Testing the dark SU(N) Yang-Mills theory Confined Landscape: From the Lattice to Gravitational Waves: Introduction

-Thereafter we investigate the GW generation triggered by the dark deconfinement phase transition discovering that: (i) The parameter $\alpha$, related to the strength of the phase transition, takes values around $\alpha \approx 1/3$, while the parameter $\beta$, that measures the inverse duration of the phase transition, assumes values of the order of $10^4-10^5$ in units of the Hubble time. (ii) The GW signal emerging from sound waves dominates over the bubble collision and turbulence due to the impact of the friction term \cite{Bodeker:2009qy, Bodeker:2017cim} related to the bubble-wall velocity. (iii) The strength of the induced GW signal is nearly independent of the number of colours.
-That is due to the fact that the strength depends on the jump in the entropy across the deconfinement phase transition per degree of freedom rather than on the overall jump in entropy, which is inevitably proportional to $N^2$.
-Within the minor dependence on $N$, the strength of the GW signal culminates at the case of $SU(6)$ and then gradually decreases with an increasing number of dark colours.
-Also the peak frequencies increase with the number of colours.
+We investigate the GW generation triggered by the dark confinement phase transition discovering, for our generic setup, that: (i) The strength parameter $\alpha$, related to the energy budget of the phase transition, takes values around $\alpha \approx 1/3$, while the parameter $\beta$, that measures the inverse duration of the phase transition, assumes values of the order of $10^4-10^5$ in units of the Hubble time. (ii) The GW signal emerging from sound waves dominates over the bubble collision and turbulence due to the impact of the friction term \cite{Bodeker:2009qy, Bodeker:2017cim} related to the bubble-wall velocity. (iii) The strength of the induced GW signal is nearly independent of the number of colours for $N\geq 6$.
+That is because the strength depends on the jump in the entropy across the deconfinement phase transition per degree of freedom rather than on the overall jump in entropy, which is inevitably proportional to $N^2$.
+The strength of the GW signal culminates at the case of $SU(6)$ and then gradually decreases with an increasing number of dark colours.
+Also the peak frequency increases with the number of colours.

-The bubble profile and the nucleation rate can be also directly computed in the thin-wall approximation.
-In this approximation, these quantities are functions of the latent heat and surface tension, which are provided by lattice simulations \cite{Lucini:2005vg, Panero:2009tv}.
-As a consequence, we compare results from the Polyakov loop effective actions and the thin-wall approximation.
-The analysis procedure is neatly summarised by the flow chart of \autoref{fig:work-scheme}.
+The bubble profile and the nucleation rate can be also directly computed in the thin-wall approximation, which allows us to have an independent check of our results from the effective Polyakov loop model.
+The analysis procedure is neatly summarised by the flow chart in \cref{fig:work-scheme}.
+In the thin-wall approximation, the nucleation rate is directly obtained from the latent heat and the surface tension, which have been computed with lattice simulations \cite{Lucini:2005vg, Panero:2009tv}.
+The results from both methods are in qualitative agreement, reinforcing the validity and consistency of our work.